skyshab/rootstrap/README.md

 * PHP 5.6+ (7.0+ recommended).
 * [Composer](https://getcomposer.org/) for managing PHP dependencies.

-The framework is coded to work on PHP 5.6+, but only 7.0+ is officially supported.
+This package is will work with PHP 5.6+, but only 7.0+ is officially supported.

 ## Features